jundalisay/sp/content/en/research/rousseau/arts/part-02.md

 Useless, do I say?
 Would God they were!
 Society would be more peaceful, and morals less corrupt.
 But these vain and futile declaimers go forth on all sides, armed with their fatal paradoxes, to sap the foundations of our faith, and nullify virtue.
 They smile contemptuously at such old names as patriotism and religion, and consecrate their talents and philosophy to the destruction; and defamation of all that men hold sacred.
 Not that they bear any real hatred to virtue or dogma; they are the enemies of public opinion alone; to bring them to the foot of the altar, it would be enough to banish them to a land of atheists.
 What extravagancies will not the rage of singularity induce men to commit!

-The waste of time is certainly a great evil; but still greater evils attend upon literature and the arts.
+The waste of time is certainly a great evil.

+But still greater evils attend on literature and the arts.

 One is luxury, produced like them by indolence and vanity.
 Luxury is seldom unattended by the arts and sciences; and they are always attended by luxury.

-I know that our philosophy, fertile in paradoxes, pretends, in contradiction to the experience of all ages, that luxury contributes to the splendour of States.
+Our philosophy, fertile in paradoxes, pretends, in contradiction to the experience of all ages, that luxury contributes to the splendour of States.

 But, without insisting on the necessity of sumptuary laws, can it be denied that rectitude of morals is essential to the duration of empires, and that luxury is diametrically opposed to such rectitude?

 Let it be admitted that luxury is a certain indication of wealth; that it even serves, if you will, to increase such wealth: what conclusion is to be drawn from this paradox, so worthy of the times?
 And what will become of virtue if riches are to be acquired at any cost?

 The politicians of the ancient world were always talking of morals and virtue; ours speak of nothing but commerce and money.

 One of them will tell you that in such a country a man is worth just as much as he will sell for at Algiers: another, pursuing the same mode of calculation, finds that in some countries a man is worth nothing, and in others still less than nothing; they value men as they do droves of oxen.

 According to them, a man is worth no more to the State, than the amount he consumes; and thus a Sybarite would be worth at least thirty Lacedæmonians.
 Let these writers tell me, however, which of the two republics, Sybaris or Sparta, was subdued by a handful of peasants, and which became the terror of Asia.

 The monarchy of Cyrus was conquered by thirty thousand men, led by a prince poorer than the meanest of Persian Satraps: in like manner the Scythians, the poorest of all nations, were able to resist the most powerful monarchs of the universe.
 When two famous republics contended for the empire of the world, the one rich and the other poor, the former was subdued by the latter.